cavo789/apache_logreader/readme.md

 1. The demo Apache logfile comes from [Elasticsearch examples](https://github.com/elastic/examples/tree/master/Common%20Data%20Formats/apache_logs)
 2. I wrote this script at the end of 2015 and, a priori, I don't think I'm going to make it evolve.
 I decided to share it too it is publicly accessible on GitHub.
 If you use it and improve it, it would be nice to share your work.

+## Optimization paths

+The log reader code can perhaps be replaced by a composer dependency like [https://github.com/tommy-muehle/error-log-parser](https://github.com/tommy-muehle/error-log-parser).

 ## License